anarchived/public-archive/0b0t.org/la finca [overworld]/index.md

 The base La Finca was named after the Spanish translation "The Farm".\
 \
 It stood as a symbol for some of the famous 2b2t bases and groups:\
--The Followers of the Crafting Table\
+- The Followers of the Crafting Table\
--Melon base\
+- Melon base\
--Space Valkyria 3\
+- Space Valkyria 3\
--Mushroom Kingdom\
+- Mushroom Kingdom\
--Imperator's Base
+- Imperator's Base

 ## Additional Info
 The base consisted of several sections, where each one was connected to one of the above mentioned groups.\